RolnickLab/climart/README.md

 # Test on the OOD subsets by setting arg datamodule.{test_ood_historic, test_ood_1991, test_ood_future}=True
 python run.py seed=7 model=mlp trainer.gpus=1
 ```

+### Inference
+Check out [this notebook](notebooks/2022-06-06-get-predictions-pl.ipynb) for simple code on how to extract the predictions
+for each target variable from a trained model (for arbitrary years of the ClimART dataset).
 ## Tips

 <details><p>